 My research involves combining methods from applied probability, network science, and operations research to approach challenges in public health.
 I aim to follow a problem-oriented, theory-driven research approach, using data to calibrate or validate but not create models.

-My primary focus lies in developing stochastic models for identifying the source and understanding the transmission of spreading processes in networks, with application to foodborne and infectious diseases.
+My primary focus lies in developing stochastic models for identifying the source and understanding the transmission of spreading processes in networks, with application to foodborne diseases.

 My goal is to create a hands-on, engaging teaching environment that helps students to develop the ability to translate global phenomena into mathematical constructs.